trustos/hestiacp-nodejsv2/README.md

 ## FAQ

+### I am getting an error about nvm not being able to install.

+This happens if you have a global nvm installation and the script is trying to install nvm for the user.
+You should make sure to remove the nvm for the root user and $NVM_DIR should not be in the $PATH var.

 ### Where to find the logs

 Most of the actions performed by the script are logged in the Profile -> "Logs" section of the HestiaCP panel.